koreymacdougall/config_files/notes/cheatsheet.md

     - ^Z        - suspend process
     - bg        - continue running process in background
     - fg        - foreground process
+        - e.g., if accidentally press ^Z, can resume with 'fg %', as
+          % represents last suspended job
     - jobs      - list all jobs

     - reptyr - utility to reparent a process